ttrzcinski/DukesHiddenStash/README.md

 # DukesHiddenStash
 Sum of all java utils developed in other projects.

+How 'green-field' is the project:
+- Uses the newest Java 14
+- Uses the newest Maven
+- Uses the newest JUnit 5
+- Uses the newest SureFire Reports
+- Uses the newest Pitest for mutation testing

 WIP:
 - Provide choose-menu in console.
 - Create AAA Unit Test from method's name, params and result